webix-hub/gitbook-webix-jet/chapter2.md

 this.$scope.show("data");
 ```

-The current subview will be changed to "news".
+The current subview will be changed to "data".
 For example: the path *index.html#!/top/start* will be reloaded as *#!/top/data*

 - loading a child subview